Gros Morne National Park offers some truly exceptional hiking. Hiking Green Gardens in Gros Morne National Park was an epic experience for our family.

 To no surprise, we soon lost the sun and were hiking back in the pitch black.
 We had definitely underestimated the hike and our ability to complete it quickly.
 It was nearly midnight before my constant key fob clicking finally graced us with the view of the headlights of our rental.
 We did not bring flashlights.
 So, we navigated the last stretch of rock-strewn land by the light of our cell phones.

-We kept up our fading spirits by singing rounds of kids songs, they helped to give us some much-needed energy for our last stretch.
-C made it almost the entire hike before being carried by Christina and promptly falling asleep with about half a kilometre to go.
-We packed the snoring tots into the van, got everyone settled and began the hour-long drive to Rocky Harbour so we could sleep for a few hours before heading to Western Brook Pond.
+We kept up our fading spirits by singing rounds of kid’s songs, and they helped to give us some much-needed energy for our last stretch.
+C made it almost the entire hike before being carried by Christina and promptly falling asleep with about half a kilometer to go.
+We packed the snoring tots into the van, got everyone settled, and began the hour-long drive to Rocky Harbour so we could sleep for a few hours before heading to Western Brook Pond.

 We can’t wait to get back to Newfoundland and Gros Morne National Park.
 We hope to experience the Tablelands and experience more of the incredible scenery that this Canadian treasure has to offer!

 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.